Programs

 Choir

 Under the direction of Jake Shannon, Faith United's choir sings a wide variety of music from traditional pieces such as Stainer's "God So Loved the World" and gospel music such as Moses Hogan's "Hear My Prayer" to contemporary selections such as "Open the Eyes of My Heart" by Baloche and Byrne.
 The choir rehearses weekly on Wednesdays at 7 pm in the church choir room with a follow up rehearsal in the Sanctuary Sunday morning at 8:45 am.
 No matter if you are a beginner or a veteran singer, you are welcome to join us.
-During the COVID-19 outbreak, in-person choir activities (such as live singing) have been temporarily suspended.
-We will resume normal activities as circumstances permit.
-In the meantime, we are individually recording our voices remotely for use during the live-streamed worship service.

 Filling the Well